Skip to content

 How Does A High Point Breakage Rate Negatively Impact Loyalty Programs?

-High levels of point breakage itself is an issue because it shows that a key element of the loyalty program isn't working - customers are earning points but not doing anything with them when points are meant to be used.
+High levels of point breakage are an issue because they show that a key element of the loyalty program isn't working: customers are earning points but not doing anything with them when points are meant to be used.
 Point breakage can also reveal other negative impacts, such as creating a cycle of unfairness and failing to deliver value to customers and the brand.

 High Point Breakage Creates A Cycle Of Unfairness

 The human brain is wired to react to pain.
 Psychology research shows that the same area of the brain that registers pain also reacts to feelings of unfairness.
-This means when an individual believes they are being treated unfairly, they react similarly as if they were experiencing pain.
+This means that when an individual believes they are being mistreated, they respond similarly as if they were experiencing pain.

 Point breakage can create a cycle of unfairness that’s difficult for customers to overlook, leading to customer dissatisfaction and eroding trust in the brand.
-Whether it's because of a difficult redemption process or their points expiring too quickly, customers will feel frustrated and angry they can't use their hard-earned points, and believe they were misled by deceptive processes.
-If customers feel that the loyalty program is designed more to benefit the company than to reward their loyalty, they are likely to disengage and potentially switch to a competitor offering a more accessible and rewarding program.
+Whether it's due to a complex redemption process or because their points expire too quickly, customers will feel frustrated and angry that they can't use their hard-earned points, and believe deceptive processes misled them.
+Suppose customers think the loyalty program is designed more to benefit the company than to reward their loyalty.
+In that case, they are likely to disengage and potentially switch to a competitor with a more accessible, rewarding program.

-No company should want its customers to associate these types of negative emotions with their brand and a brand with an unfair loyalty program doesn't inspire affinity and loyalty in its customers.
-High point breakage might seem like a good thing for the brand but it’s bad for the customer and that is what brands should be working against.
+No company should want its customers to associate these negative emotions with its brand, and a brand with an unfair loyalty program doesn't inspire affinity or loyalty among its customers.
+High point breakage might seem like a good thing for the brand, but it isn’t suitable for the customer, and that is what brands should be working against.

 High Point Breakage Means The Loyalty Program Isn't Delivering Value

-The core purpose of a customer loyalty program is to build a relationship between the brand and the customer based on recognition, appreciation, and mutual reciprocation of value.
-Rewarding early and often helps inspire and encourage customers to continue making repeat purchases which leads to brand loyalty.
+The core purpose of a customer loyalty program is to build a relationship between the brand and the customer through recognition, appreciation, and mutual exchange of value.
+Rewarding early and often helps inspire and encourage customers to keep making repeat purchases, which in turn leads to brand loyalty.

 When rewards aren’t being delivered or redeemed, a core piece of the loyalty-building process is removed.
 Without it, the whole strategy falls apart.
-The loyalty program and its rewards automatically become less important, and less valuable in the customer’s mind.
-The diminishing value makes it easy for customers not to care deeply about a brand or maintain an existing relationship.
+The loyalty program and its rewards automatically become less critical and less valuable in the customer’s mind.
+Diminishing value makes it easy for customers not to care deeply about a brand or to maintain an existing relationship.

 How To Fix Point Breakage Issues In Your Loyalty Program

-To fix point breakage, a good place to start is determining why your loyalty program is experiencing breakage issues in the first place.
-Take a look at your loyalty program performance metrics and member data, and look for trends that reflect the issues outlined above.
-Then consider some of the ways you can modify your program to address and solve these issues.
+To fix point breakage, a good place to start is to determine why your loyalty program is experiencing it in the first place.
+Review your loyalty program performance metrics and member data to identify trends that reflect the issues outlined above.
+Then consider ways you can modify your program to address these issues.

 Here are some tips to fix high-point breakage rates: